 Best feature: Reminders!
-You can set reminders to: sit up straight, make posture corrections, take a stretch-break and even drink water.
+You can set reminders to sit up straight, make posture corrections, take a stretch break and even drink water.

-WFH snacking is a unique phenomenon.
-Unlike the office, working from home means you have access to all your favourite snacks, whenever you want.
+Work-from-home snacking is a unique phenomenon.
+Unlike the office, working from home means you have access to all your favourite snacks whenever you want.
 The pantry can quickly become a procrastination station.

-Calorie counting apps are a dime a dozen.
+Calorie-counting apps are a dime a dozen.
 My Fitness Pal is one of the originals—and it has remained popular for a reason.

 - It’s tailored for you.
 My Fitness Pal takes into account things like height, weight, gender, activity level and personal fitness goals.

 Smiling Mind has programs designed for everyone from kids to grownups.
 The programs take just 10 minutes per day and are proven to make a real difference.

 The human brain is 80% water.
 If you don’t drink enough water, your body will feel it.
 Dehydration leads to tiredness, mood swings, headaches and poor concentration.

 Water Logged is a fun way to build healthy hydration habits.
 Using the app couldn’t be easier.
 You simply snap a photo of your water bottle or glass – and the app does the rest.

 Struggle to motivate yourself to lace up and hit the road?
 Try adding in a bit of childlike fun.
 This workout app is an exercise tool crossed with a video game.
 Pop in your headphones and an audiobook begins to play.

 The plot: zombies are chasing you.
 The app tells you when to run faster and when you can relax a little.
 Get your adrenaline pumping and your heart racing – for more than one reason.

 Yoga is the ideal lunch-break workout.
 Take a step away from your desk and hit the mat.
 There are plenty of yoga apps out there to use when working from home – but most charge a subscription fee.
 Not Yoga for Beginners.

 The app features a huge range of yoga sequences with guided vocals.
 There are also helpful teaching videos.

-The app is designed for beginners but we’re confident even pro Yogis could find something here.
+The app is designed for beginners, but we’re confident even pro Yogis could find something here.
 After all, going back to basics is a great way to find a little zen.

-WFH the healthy way
+Working from home the healthy way

 You can choose how and where you work.
 Whether you smash out a run before work or roll out your yoga mat between phone meetings, there are plenty of creative ways to choose health.